John Gregg (loyalist)

-John Gregg (1957 – 1 February 2003) was a senior member of the UDA/UFF loyalist paramilitary organisation in Northern Ireland.
+John Gregg (1957 – 1 February 2003) was a Northern Irish loyalist who was a senior member of the UDA/UFF loyalist paramilitary organisation.
 In 1984, Gregg seriously wounded Sinn Féin president Gerry Adams in an assassination attempt.
 From the 1990s until he was shot dead in 2003 by rival associates, Gregg served as brigadier of the UDA's South East Antrim Brigade.
 Widely known as a man with a fearsome reputation, Gregg was considered a "hawk" in some loyalist circles.

 Early life

 Gregg was born in 1957 and raised in a Protestant family from the Tigers Bay area of North Belfast.
 Gregg when explaining his family background, revealed that his father, regarded as a quiet man, had trust in the Royal Ulster Constabulary (RUC) and British Army but joined the loyalist vigilante groups set up around the start of the Troubles ostensibly to protect the Protestant community from attacks by republicans.
 His own earliest memory of the Troubles was the Northern Ireland Civil Rights Association marches in Derry, a movement to which Gregg and his family were strongly opposed.